-The use of the default HTTPS port 443 is appropriate for the vast majority of users.
+The use of the default HTTPS port 443 is appropriate for the vast majority of deployments.
 In some rare cases, an ArcGIS Web Adaptor instance cannot use port 443 on its web server for organization-specific reasons.
-If this applies to your organization, see Use non-default ports for the portal's ArcGIS Web Adaptor, which details additional steps to configure a workaround.
+If this applies to your organization, see Use nondefault ports for the portal's ArcGIS Web Adaptor, which details additional steps to configure a workaround.

-Create a server certificate
+Create or obtain a server certificate

-In addition to being signed by the owner of the website, a certificate may be signed by an independent CA. A CA is usually a trusted third party that can attest to the authenticity of a website.
-If a website is trustworthy, the CA adds its own digital signature to that website's self-signed certificate.
+Certificates signed by an independent certificate authority (CA) assure clients that the identity of the website has been verified.
+A certificate authority is usually a trusted third party that can attest to the authenticity of a website.
+If a website is trustworthy, the certificate authority adds its own digital signature to that website's self-signed certificate.
 This assures web clients that the website's identity has been verified.

 A certificate signed only by the owner of the website is called a self-signed certificate.
 Self-signed certificates are commonly used on websites that are only available to users on the organization's internal (LAN) network.
 If you communicate with a website outside your own network that uses a self-signed certificate, you have no way to verify that the site issuing the certificate really represents the party it claims to represent.
 You could actually be communicating with a malicious party, putting your information at risk.

-- Inability to open a federated service in Map Viewer, add a secured service item to the portal, log in to ArcGIS Server Manager on a federated server, and connect to the portal from ArcGIS for Office.
+a secured service item to the organization, sign in to ArcGIS Server Manager on a

 Bind the certificate to the website